ethdebug/solidity-data-representation/src/types.md

 being used; but we will assume it is.
 Note, though, that circular types are never allowed in calldata.

+Only direct types may go in code as immutables; moreover, variables of type `function external` cannot presently go in code this way.
+(Nor can they go in memory as immutables, when memory is being used to store immutables.)

 In addition, the locations memory and calldata may not hold mappings, which may go only in storage.
 (However, structs that *contain* mappings, or that contain (possibly multidimensional) arrays of mappings, were allowed in memory prior to